d2l-ai/d2l-en/chapter_deep-learning-computation/use-gpu.md

 ### Storage on the GPU

-There are several ways to store an `ndarray` on the GPU.
+There are several ways to store a tensor on the GPU.
-For example, we can specify a storage device when creating an `ndarray`.
+For example, we can specify a storage device when creating a tensor.
-Next, we create the `ndarray` variable `a` on the first `gpu`.
+Next, we create the tensor variable `a` on the first `gpu`.
 Notice that when printing `a`, the device information changed.
-The `ndarray` created on a GPU only consumes the memory of this GPU.
+The tensor created on a GPU only consumes the memory of this GPU.
 We can use the `nvidia-smi` command to view GPU memory usage.
 In general, we need to make sure we do not create data that exceeds the GPU memory limit.